lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Service/LightBMenuService/addDirectInjector.md

-LightBMenuService::addDirectInjector — Adds a direct injector to this instance.
+LightBMenuService::addDirectInjector — Adds a direct injector to menu identified by $menuType.